gla-rad/SECOMLib/README.md

 ## Description
-A SECOM-compliant service endpoints is quite standardised so a simple library with the required data structures and endpoint definitions should be very handy while developing these type of services.
+A SECOM-compliant service endpoints is quite standardised so a simple library with the required data structures and endpoint definitions should be very handy while developing these types of services.
 The first two digits of the version of the library should follow the implemented version of the SECOM standard to keep things tidy.
 For example, if the SECOM standard in at version 1.0 then the library version should be at 1.0.X.
 The use of snapshots during the development is also strongly encouraged.